-Now that you have the best compact binoculars it’s important to know how to clean binoculars properly and the products you should use that can remove marks off the rubber armor and how to keep the lenses clean for optimal visibility.
+It is very important to know how to clean your binoculars properly and the products you should use that can remove marks off the rubber armor and how to keep the lenses clean for optimal visibility.

 So, what’s the best method to use and what should you avoid doing?
 In our guide, we’ll walk you through the proper way to care for your new binoculars, what products you should avoid and what to do to keep your binoculars looking new.
 Regardless of how careful you are with your binoculars, at some point, you’ll need to clean them.

 Read on below to learn how.

 Before you even use your binoculars, the first thing you need to do is read the user’s manual.
 Most of the user’s manuals are pretty generic, but there are some out there, such as the manual that comes with the Vortex Optics Viper compact binoculars, that offer some great instructions and tips on how to focus binoculars and how to keep them looking new.